 Anticipating the challenges ahead, Yoder researched kiosk application creation platforms and stumbled upon Intuiface’s introductory webinar.
 Watching the webinar convinced him that Intuiface was equipped to address every project requirement.
 Thanks to Intuiface’s free evaluation and Yoder’s passion for technology, the ZIVELO team quickly dove into the technology and discovered a host of capabilities perfectly suited for the Thai Chili 2 Go project.

-Intuiface’s no-coding capabilities such as drag-and-drop design creation, trigger and action events, and extensive media format support enabled ZIVELO to create a visually simple UI that, under the covers, supported a complex set of user scenarios.
+Intuiface’s no-coding approach - including drag-and-drop design creation, trigger and action events, and extensive media format support - enabled ZIVELO to create a visually simple UI that, under the covers, supported a complex set of user scenarios.
 Further, the ease of integration between Intuiface and third-party devices vastly simplified the effort necessary to establish live connections with any number of hardware and software solutions such as a POS (point of sales) system, a payment system, a bar code recognition system, and a speech output and audio navigation system.

 Multiple POS systems were available on the market but the Thai Chili 2 Go project required a platform equipped with an API (Application Programming Interface) or SDK (Software Development Kit), prerequisites for integration between those systems and software like Intuiface.